jjvanzon/Circular-Language-Spec/spec/type-safety-genericity-explicit.md

 | __One does not fix the other__ | Interface type genericity      | Fixing the interface doesn’t fix the type |
 |                                | Type interface genericity      | Fixing the type doesn’t fix the interface |
 |                                | Interface-procedure genericity | Fixing the procedure interface doesn’t fix the procedure |

-## More Ideas

-Type Control,
-2008-10-20

-Strong typing is no more, than a binary format with type checking around it.
-It also gives you a nice autocomplete list in your programming environment.
-The type checking is only a restriction imposed by the compiler: the compiler, even though it could compile, refuses to compile, when something against the rules is in the code.
-But it could compile, but it just refuses to do it.
-If it would compile the program anyway, then a runtime error could occur when the type is wrongly used in the code.
-You can easily make a program compile with the 'error' in it, by giving the object a generic type.
-That takes away the strong typing, which basically only takes away checks, that the compiler performs.

-Strong typing is just a helper, not a mandatory thing.
-Computer systems can function without it.
-It is just an extra.
-It is just something that rules out certain mistakes a programmer can make.

-That's the way it is implemented in the new computer language too: the whole system can function without it, but it extra checking and extra helpers, imposed afterwards.
-Not only the imposing of the rules is very important about type checking.
-Also the helpers for the programmer are a blessing.
-Without any documentation, autocomplete lists already give an interface to the format an object is expected to have.
-Yes, objects have a format.
-You may only see members in the autocomplete list, but internally objects just have a format.
-That's what a class is: a format.
-Furtherly, the class is extended with the methods you could operate on the object of a class.

-Enough for now.

-JJ

 ## More from the original Symbol documentation